mzr1996/mm-language-server/README.md

 ## Inspiration

 Palantir's [python-language-server](https://github.com/palantir/python-language-server) inspired this project.
-In fact, for consistency's sake, many of python-language-server's CLI options are used as-is in jedi-language-server.
+In fact, for consistency's sake, many of python-language-server's CLI options are used as-is in mm-language-server.

-Unlike python-language-server, jedi-language-server:
+Unlike python-language-server, mm-language-server:

 - Uses [pygls](https://github.com/openlawlibrary/pygls) instead of creating its own low-level Language Server Protocol bindings
 - Supports one powerful 3rd party static analysis / completion / refactoring library: Jedi.
 By only supporting Jedi, we can focus on supporting all Jedi features without exposing ourselves to too many broken 3rd party dependencies (I'm looking at you, [rope](https://github.com/python-rope/rope)).